 Surgeries are generally scary.
-Even with the most minor of operations, some people fear needles and the process.
+Even with the most minor of operations, some people fear needles and the process and possible complications.
 Some have a phobia of the darkroom, green scrubs, a group of masked people, and a hanging yellow bulb that puts their lying, sedated selves in the spotlight.

 While some amount of fear is irrational but understandable, there is no doubt that a set of complications and risks accompanies every surgery.
 And you need to know them so that you can take any necessary measures that reduce the risk beforehand.

 So, today in this blog, we talk about complications with wisdom teeth removal.
 Let’s take you through the process, its associated risks, and post-operational issues step-by-step.

 Wisdom teeth are extracted out for a variety of reasons.
 While some surgeries might be done due to an actual emerging or existing problem, people often get them removed proactively to prevent any oral health problems caused due to the third set of molars.

 Though getting wisdom teeth removed has no proven benefits, it is very common for them to cause oral complications.
 And because having them does not make a difference, it is common to get them removed at an early age.

 Wisdom teeth were compatible with the diet and jaw structure of our ancestors.
 But evolution has led modern humans to a less spacious mouth and a smaller jawline.
 And as wisdom teeth are the last to develop and grow, that too at the middle of teenage, when milk teeth have already fallen, there usually is not much room for them in the mouth.